mmarusiak/Opacity-Color-Finder/README.md

 > Hex value of new color with opacity 70: #0C0161
 RGBA value of the new color is: (12, 16, 22, 70)

-App is simple and made by beginner in C++, so feel free to contribute and improve it by yourself.

 App works in console.

 ## Installation